Electric Motor Examples in Physics

 Concept Recap

-A device that converts electrical energy into mechanical energy (rotation) using the force on a current-carrying conductor in a magnetic field.
+A device that converts electrical energy into mechanical energy (rotational motion) by exploiting the force exerted on a current-carrying conductor placed in a magnetic field.

-Run current through a loop between magnets and it spins โ the magnetic force on each side of the loop pushes in opposite directions, creating rotation.
+Run current through a loop between magnets and it spins — the magnetic force on each side of the loop pushes in opposite directions, creating rotation.

-Read the full concept explanation โHow to Use These Examples
+Read the full concept explanation →How to Use These Examples

 - Read the first worked example with the solution open so the structure is clear.